-The System Health reports have been designed to assist store owners and managers to detect potential problems in the store by analysing information and displaying results that are out of the norm, or that may significantly affect particular areas of the system.
+The System Health reports have been designed to assist store owners and managers to detect potential problems in the store by analyzing information and displaying results that are out of the norm, or that may significantly affect particular areas of the system.

-For this document we’ll only be looking at the reports that could highlight problems with system security.
+For this document, we’ll only be looking at the reports that could highlight problems with system security.

 Cashup Health Report: This report identifies incorrect or incomplete cashups.
 If there are problems here, it’s recommended to rectify them and then checking on your Cashup Settings to prevent these problems from occurring again.

 Employee Health Report: This report highlights potential security problems with employees, such as high commissions, and what categories have restricted access to sensitive information.